 speaker

 Operator

-The next question will come from the line of Michael Levery with Piper Sandler.
+The next question will come from the line of Michael Library with Piper Sandler.

 speaker

-Good morning, thank you.
-Just wanted to touch on Icos again and the Philippines you have a 20 basis points share which of course is small but it's very early there and if I understand it right, you launched there without any stores initially, you also touched on the call about some digital launches in Estonia and Kuwait and the Maldives and so just would love a little more sense of how some of those digital efforts work and certainly seems in the Philippines already to be pretty quickly effective, can you just bring to life a little bit of how you're going to market there?
+Good morning.
+Thank you.
+Just wanted to touch on ICOS again, and The Philippines, you have a 20 basis points share, which of course is small, but it's very early there.
+And if I understand it right, you launched there without any stores initially.
+You also touched on the call about some digital launches in Estonia and Kuwait and the Maldives.
+And so just would love a little more sense of how some of those digital efforts work and certainly seem in the Philippines already to be pretty quickly effective.
+Can you just bring to life a little bit of how you're going to market there?

+speaker